remotesensorDJB/storymaps101/PITCHME.md

 ---
 @title[The Plan]
 ### The Plan
-- The Five Minute Story Map!
+- Demo: The Five Minute Story Map!
 - What are Story Maps?
 - Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
-- How do we make Story Maps?
+- How do we build Story Maps?
 - Some examples
 - More resources
 - Live Exercise: A Story Map of Thrones
 ---
 @title[The Five Minute Story Map]
 ### The Plan
-- **The Five Minute Story Map!**
+- **Demo: The Five Minute Story Map!**
 - What are Story Maps?
 - Why use Story Maps?
 - Activity: Check out the Story Maps Gallery
-- How do we make Story Maps?
+- How do we build Story Maps?
 - Some examples
 - More resources
 - Live Exercise: A Story Map of Thrones